Chapter 4: Of Creation

 Did God create for His glory?
 How did God create?
 Why did God create?
 How long did God take to create?
 What did God create?

 Creation.
-There are few topics like this which generate heat between believer and unbeliever, and even among believers.
+There are a few topics like this which generate heat between believer and unbeliever, and even among believers.
 But it is essential.
-Here is the foundation of everything, if there was no creation, there would obviously be nothing.
+Here is the foundation of everything.
+If there was no creation, there would obviously be nothing.
 Whom can we trust to tell us how it happened?
 The Witness has been pleased to reveal to us the way He created this world.
 The question is: Was everything that He revealed accurate and true?
 Can we gain any knowledge from outside the special revelation of God that can supply or actually radically change our view of Genesis?
-Which is primary the exegesis of Scripture or the findings of modern (secular) science?
+Which is primary, the exegesis of Scripture or the findings of modern (secular) science?
 My comments will be short.

 §1 In the beginning it pleased God the Father, Son, and Holy Spirit to make the world